-Cottontail rabbits are a frequent visitor to many yards and gardens.
+Cottontail rabbits are frequent visitors in many yards and gardens.
 A few rabbits are usually welcome and even entertaining to watch but as numbers multiply they can begin to cause serious damage in to your vegetable garden and plants in your landscape.
 It’s important to get rid of rabbits if this happens.

 Get Rid of Rabbits